I don't remember. I'm just the Grim Reaper. Nothing more, nothing less.

 As if I were a ghost, she went right through me.

 Marie Woodson shivered.
-So she felt it too.
+She felt me.
 She turned around, and I could tell she was expecting someone.

 But I was invisible.
 Marie looked right and left.
 Satisfied that she saw no one, she kneeled down by my grave.